andy-maier/pytest-easy-server/docs/api.rst

 API Reference
 =============

-This section describes the API of the pytest-easy-server package.
+This section describes the API of the **pytest-easy-server** package.
+The API is kept stable using the compatibility rules defined for `semantic versioning <https://semver.org/>`_.
+An exception to this rule are fixes for security issues.

+Any functions not described in this section are considered internal and may change incompatibly without warning.

 .. _`server_definition fixture`: